andyfaff/scipy/PEP/1-Optimizer.rst

            * We have personal experience that makes minimize a problem.
 We are open to expanding this class interface but currently see no need to expand root/minimize_scalar/linprog.
+   * The following open issues/PRs would be significantly easier to be addressed (or tackled by the user themselves) with subclassing of an Optimizer base class.
+That there are many signifies the level of difficulty implementing a coherent solution across scipy.optimize.
+      * 5832 grad.T should be returned but not documented
+      * 7819 WIP: Basin hopping improvements. **discusses behaviour of how a minimizer should signify success/failure, e.g.**
+        **if a constraint is violated**
+      * 7425 ENH: optimize: more complete callback signature. **easily achieved, Optimizer base class calls the callback**
+      * 6907 differential_evolution: improve callback **easily achieved, Optimizer base class calls the callback**
+      * 4384 ENH: optimize, returning True from callback function halts minimization **callback could return a StopIteration**
+        **which would simply stop at the current iteration in Optimizer.solve(), the optimization could then be restarted if**
+        **if desired**.
+      * 8375 optimize - check that maxiter is not exceeded **correct implementation is inherited by all Optimizers.**
+        **testing is simple for all Optimizers**
+      * 8419 (comment): "some optimize.minimize methods modify the parameter vector in-place", **is inherited by all** **Optimizers**
+      * 8031 Scipy optimize.minimize maxfun has confusing behavior **maxfun behaviour is implemented by Optimizer base** **class.
+Documentation in one place should make things clear**
+      * 8373 "scipy.optimize has broken my trust." mismatch between callback x and displayed output from L-BFGS-B
+      * 6019 "minimize_scalar doesn't honor disp option". **Optimizer base class can standardise iteration by iteration** **displaying, and end of solve displaying.
+Inheriting Optimizers can override if absolutely necessary**
+      * 7854: "BUG: L-BFGS-B does two more iterations than specified in maxiter" **More easily tested with Optimizer class**
+      * 6673, "return value of scipy.optimize.minimize not consistent for 1D", **This can be standardised more easily**
+      * 7306 "any way of stopping optimization?". **Easily implemented by Optimizer.
+Either by raising StopIteration,** **or by controlling the iteration yourself on a stepwise basis** One comment in this issue: "Beyond a pre-specified iteration limit, I always wanted some way of gracefully terminating an optimization routine during execution.
+I was working on problems that took a very long time to solve and sometimes I wanted to see what was going on when the algorithm seemed close to a solution but never seemed to achieve the termination conditions.
+      * 6878 differential_evolution: make callback receive fun(xk) **User has full access to Optimizer, this is available** **during stepwise iteration.
+Otherwise it should be straightforward to introduce an expanded callback** **in a standardised fashion**
+      * 6026 Replace approx_grad with _numdiff.approx_derivative in scipy.optimize **all numerical differentiation done in**
+        **Function class, fix is only needed in one place.
+Optimizers don't need to know.**.
+      * 6019 minimize_scalar doesn't seem to honor "disp" option
+      * 5481 "1D root-finding interface and documentation could be improved" **Asking for a standardised approach to root** **finding.
+May be possible to inherit Optimizer class for root finding to standardise behaviour.**
+      * 5161 Optimizers reporting success when the minimum is NaN. **this would be standardised to make success False**
+      * 4921 scipy.optimize maxiter option not working as expected **Optimizer.solve standardises for all subclasses**
+      * 3816 wrap_function seems not to be working when wrapper_args is a one element list **fix in Optimizer, fix in all** *subclasses**
    * Implementation
        * List functions, attributes in more depth
        * Existing code